ncbi/cxx-toolkit/pages/rn_new.md

 The previous Release Notes can be seen [here](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/public_releases/RN_index.html).

 > These notes give a somewhat superficial and incomplete (albeit still useful) description of the latest NCBI C++ Toolkit changes, fixes and additions.
-Some important topics (especially numerous bug fixes and feature improvements, but possibly a bigger fish) are just out of scope of these notes.
+Some important topics (especially numerous bug fixes and feature improvements, but possibly a bigger fish) are out of scope of these notes.
 Feel free to write to the mailing group <https://www.ncbi.nlm.nih.gov/mailman/listinfo/cpp> with any questions or reports.

 -   [Download](#release_notes.Download)